ccwq/aria2-download-skill/README.md

-# aria2-download (Codex Skill)
+# aria2-download (Anthropic Skills Compatible)

 [中文说明](./README.zh-cn.md)

-High-performance parallel downloader Skill for Codex CLI.
+High-performance parallel downloader Skill for Anthropic skills compatible tools.
 It uses `aria2c` (multi-connection + resume + proxy) to replace `curl`/`wget` when your network is slow or you need to speed up large file downloads.

 ## What this Skill does